Sweden’s big interest rate hike follows other central banks

 STOCKHOLM (AP) — Sweden’s central bank followed other central banks in undertaking a big increase to its key interest rate to combat inflation, saying Thursday that high prices are undermining people’s purchasing power and making it tough for households and companies to plan their finances.

-Riksbanken said the rate hike of three-quarters of a percentage point — the highest in 14 years, according to Swedish news agency TT — was meant “to bring down inflation and safeguard the inflation target.”
-Consumer prices rose 9.3% in October from a year earlier, lower than the 9.7% seen in September.
+Riksbanken said the hike of three-quarters of a percentage point pushes the key rate to 2.5% — the highest in 14 years, according to Swedish news agency TT — and is meant “to bring down inflation and safeguard the inflation target.”

+Consumer prices rose 9.3% in October from a year earlier in the European Union country, lower than the 9.7% seen in September.

-The increase brings the key rate to 2.5% in the European Union country, which does not use the euro currency so it is not part of the European Central Bank’s decision-making.
+The big rate increase in Sweden, which does not use the euro currency so it is not part of the European Central Bank’s decision-making, builds on the jumbo full percentage point hike made in September.

-It comes as the ECB, U.S. Federal Reserve and other central banks have made similar large rate increases to fight inflation that has been squeezing people around the world.
+It comes as the ECB, U.S. Federal Reserve and other central banks also have made large rate increases to fight inflation that has been squeezing people around the world.

 In Sweden, the forecast “shows that the policy rate will probably be raised further at the beginning of next year and then be just below 3%,” the bank said.

-Note: This story has been corrected to show that the rate of 2.5%, not the rate increase, is the highest in 14 years.